demiaster/treegen/production/helpcard/helpcard_tree.md

 Refine the created tree by choosing colors, adding shaders, smoothing the geometry or increasing/decreasing the resolution.
 Add leaves from default geometry or from a custom model.

+*Flip Normals*:
+    #id: internalname

+    When the *Foliage Type* is set to *Collision Object* or *Wrap Object*, it may happens that either the tree or the object appear with reversed normals causing issues.
+Use the toggle *Flip Normals* to to have outward pointing normals.

 ~~~
 ~~~
 ===Tree Structure===